LN379-LoRa-sync/LN379-LoRaSYNC/README.md

 Middle Layer
 1. Nodered code in JSON  format.
 It usually collects data from MQTT broker, analyse it ,process it and sends to database.
 2. SQL quries//Will be writing soon
+3. Nodered screenshot.

 User layer
+1. Grafana dashboard screenshot.
-1. Visualization code in form of grafana.
+2. Visualization code in form of grafana.